Saboor-Hamedi/Saboor-Hamedi/README.md

 ###### I am an ordinary person 😊
 <span>
   <p>
-      I have a computer science background more especifically Information System, I have aquired my Bachelor Degree from  UIN Syarif Hidayatullah Jakarta Official           Website: [UIII][uinjkt]
+      I have a computer science background more specifically Information System, I have aquired my Bachelor Degree from  UIN Syarif Hidayatullah Jakarta Official             <a href="https://www.uinjkt.ac.id/" target="blank">UIN JKT</a> in 25th, February 2021, and I have continued my Master's Degree at Indonesian International      Islamic University <a href="https://uiii.ac.id/" target="blank">IIIU.</a>

   </p>
   </span>